Emishi: Etymology

 The first mention of the Emishi is from a Chinese source, the Book of Song in 478 CE, which referred to them as "hairy people" (毛人).
-The book refers to "the 55 kingdoms (國) of the hairy people (毛人) of the East" as a report by King Bu — one of the Five kings of Wa.
+The book refers to "the 55 kingdoms (國) of the hairy people (毛人) of the East" as a report by King Bu, one of the five kings of Wa.

-The first recorded use of the Japanese word Emishi is in the Nihon Shoki in 720CE, where the word appears in the phonetic spelling 愛瀰詩 for emi_{1}si (see also Old Japanese § Vowels for an explanation of the subscript).
+The first recorded use of the Japanese word Emishi is in the Nihon Shoki in 720 CE, where the word appears in the phonetic spelling 愛瀰詩 for emi_{1}si (see also Old Japanese § Vowels for an explanation of the subscript).
 This is in the record of Emperor Jimmu, stating that his armed forces defeated a group of Emishi before Jimmu was enthroned as the Emperor of Japan.
-According to the Nihon Shoki, Takenouchi no Sukune in the era of Emperor Keikō proposed the subjugation the Emishi of Hitakami no Kuni (日高見国) in eastern Japan.
+According to the Nihon Shoki, Takenouchi no Sukune in the era of Emperor Keikō proposed the subjugation of the Emishi of Hitakami no Kuni (日高見国) in eastern Japan.

 In later records, the kanji spelling changed to 蝦夷, composed of the characters for "shrimp" and "barbarian".
 The use of the "shrimp" spelling is thought to refer to facial hair, like the long whiskers of a shrimp, but this is not certain.
 The "barbarian" portion clearly described an outsider, living beyond the borders of the emerging empire of Japan, which saw itself as a civilizing influence; thus, the empire was able to justify its conquest.
 This kanji spelling was first seen in the T'ang sources that describe the meeting with the two Emishi that the Japanese envoy brought with him to China.
 The kanji spelling may have been adopted from China.

-The oldest attested pronunciation emi_{1}si may have come from Old Japanese, perhaps from the word "yumishi" meaning "bowyer" (in reference to an important weapon, the bow), however some suggest that it came instead from the Ainu term emushi meaning "sword".
+The oldest attested pronunciation emi_{1}si may have come from Old Japanese, perhaps from the word "yumishi" meaning "bowyer" (in reference to an important weapon, the bow), but some suggest that it came instead from the Ainu term emushi meaning "sword".
 The yumishi theory is problematic, as the Old Japanese term for "bowyer" was 弓削 (yuge), whereas 弓師 (yumishi) is not attested until the 1600s.
 Meanwhile, the later pronunciation Ebisu (derived from Emishi) was also spelled as 戎, which also means "warrior", possibly aligning with the proposed Ainu derivation via metonymy wherein the word for "sword" was used to mean "warrior".